Ilan Marek: International administrative functions

-He was a member of the Scientific Council of the European Symposium on Organic Chemistry (ESOC) from 2005 to 2009 and Chairman of this Scientific Council from 2007 to 2009.
+He was a member of the Scientific Council of the European Symposium on Organic Chemistry (ESOC) from 2005 to 2009 and chairman of this Scientific Council from 2007 to 2009.
 He has been a member of the Scientific Council for the Development of Chemistry of the Institute of Natural Substances, GIF/Yvette, France.
-He was the Israeli President of the Scientific Commission of the France-Israel Foundation from 2007 to 2011.
-Since 2007 he has been the Israeli representative of the Organic Chemistry Division of EUCHEM (European Association for Chemical and Molecular Sciences) from 2009 to 2011, he became its Vice-President and was elected President from 2012 to 2015.
-In 2009, he was a member of the Evaluation Committee of the University of Bordeaux, France; of the Chemistry Department of the École Normale Supérieure (ENS), France and Chairman of the Evaluation Committee of the Chemistry Department of the University of Cyprus in 2012.
+He was the Israeli president of the Scientific Commission of the France-Israel Foundation from 2007 to 2011.
+Since 2007 he has been the Israeli representative of the Organic Chemistry Division of EUCHEM (European Association for Chemical and Molecular Sciences) from 2009 to 2011, he became its vice-president and was elected president from 2012 to 2015.
+In 2009, he was a member of the evaluation committee of the University of Bordeaux, France; of the Chemistry Department of the École Normale Supérieure (ENS), France and chairman of the evaluation committee of the Chemistry Department of the University of Cyprus in 2012, Member of the International board to evaluate the CNRS, France (2022); Chairman evaluation Committee Department of Chemistry, University of Vienna (2023), member of the evaluation committee of the department of Chemistry of the Hebrew University of Jerusalem (2024), member of the evaluation committee of IBM, Daejeon, Korea (2024).
+Since 2016 Marek is a member of the Jury Grand Prix de la Fondation de la Maison de la Chimie, Paris, France, was a member of the Rothschild Committee (2016-2023).
+Since 2021, he serves as a member of the Aaron and Ephraim Katzir Scholarship Fund and a member of the advisory committee of the Batsheva Rothschild Foundation, both of the Israel National Academy of Sciences.

-Distinctions and honours
+Distinctions and honors

 Ilan Marek has been elected several times as an excellent teacher and received the Yannai Award for excellence in teaching (2016).